bitcart/bitcart-docs/development/architecture.md

 Upon successful payment, electrum networking and wallet functionality detects that payment request was paid, and fires an event.
 Our daemon is configured to preprocess the event \(to get maximum possible data\), and to send it to configured sources.
 In this case, new event data is sent via websocket.

-Websocket data is received by the worker via BitcartCC SDK, and a corresponding event handler is called.
+Websocket data is received by the worker via Bitcart SDK, and a corresponding event handler is called.

 The worker finds a payment method and an invoice related to that payment method having the address sent, and it marks the invoice as complete.
 When marking invoice as complete, multiple actions are done: